San Antonio Attorney for First-Time DWI and DUI Cases.

 |DWI with a child passenger younger than 15 years of age.||State Jail Felony||180 days and up to two (2) years in state jail.||Up to a $10,000.00 fine.|

-What should I look for when I hire a DWI attorney?
+What should I look for when I hire a first-time DWI attorney in San Antonio?

 - A good DWI attorney (Value); and